VINAY-0119/EV-Smart-Range-Forecaster/README.md

 ## 🧭 Overview

-The EV Range Predictor uses a trained machine learning model to estimate the remaining State of Charge (SoC) and expected range (km) of an electric vehicle.
+The EV-Smart-Range-Forecaster uses a trained machine learning model to estimate the remaining State of Charge (SoC) and expected range (km) of an electric vehicle.
 It allows users to input variables like speed, terrain, and weather to see how these affect range and battery life.

 This tool is useful for: